While Customer Attributes describe who your customer is (e.g., their name or VIP tier), Activity Attributes describe what they just did.

 Important: Naming & Case Sensitivity

 Just like customer attributes, Event Attributes are case-sensitive.
-They must match the event payload exactly.
+They must match the parameter key in the event payload exactly.

 product_id, you must use{{ event.product_id }}.